pingcap/docs-cn/dm/dm-faq.md

    - Specify a new task name in the task configuration file.
 Then execute `start-task {task-config-file}`.
    - Execute `start-task --remove-meta {task-config-file}`.

-## How to handle the error returned by the DDL operation related to the gh-ost table, after `online-ddl-scheme: "gh-ost"` is set?
+## How to handle the error returned by the DDL operation related to the gh-ost table, after `online-ddl: true` is set?

 ```
 [unit=Sync] ["error information"="{\"msg\":\"[code=36046:class=sync-unit:scope=internal:level=high] online ddls on ghost table `xxx`.`_xxxx_gho`\\ngithub.com/pingcap/dm/pkg/terror.(*Error).Generate ......